-For those paying off loans now, things have changed.
+For those paying off loans now as explained by Metropolitan Mortgage Corporation, things have changed.
 Studentaid.gov says that the Bipartisan Student Loan Certainty Act of 2013 ties federal student loan interest rates to the current financial markets.
 The rate will be fixed for the loan’s life.
 The website said that students should check with the individual lending agency to figure out how to best make payments.

 While it might seem like the problem of student loans will not be an issue if no loans are taken out in the first place, Healy disagrees.